I remember having a 19 month old very well. Independence is starting to appear big time, and your not-so-baby baby can now walk, jump, climb, run…

 And if your toddler asks to read his favorite book AGAIN?!
 Just do it!
 The repetition is torture for us but so beneficial for them.

-Check out my favorite 2-year old stories.
+Check out my favorite stories for 2 year olds.

 3. Do Puzzles

 I find that reusable sticker books are best for the toddler stage.

 6. Build A Fort

 You can pillows, cushions and chairs to build a fort that your child will hopefully play in for longer than it took you to assemble it.